ossrs/srs-docs/src/pages/faq-srs-stack.md

 * [Difference between cloud recording and cloud on-demand](#cos-vs-vod): Whether to use cloud recording or cloud on-demand, and what are the differences.
 * [How to record to cloud storage](#dvr-cloud-storage): Record to COS, OSS, or S3, etc. cloud storage.
 * [Recording doesn't stop when the stream is stopped](#dvr-continue-when-unpublish): Why the recording doesn't stop immediately when the stream is stopped, but instead waits for a certain period before stopping.
+* [How to quickly generate a recorded file](#dvr-fastly-generate): After stopping the stream, how to rapidly create a recorded file.
+* [How to Record to S3 Cloud Storage](#dvr-s3-cloud-storage): Record to AWS, Azure, DigitalOcean Space, and other S3-compatible storage options.
 * [Unavailable after installation](#unavailable): Error prompt after installation, or Redis not ready.
 * [Difference between SRS re-streaming and OBS re-streaming](#restream-vs-obs): The difference between SRS multi-platform re-streaming and OBS re-streaming plugin.
 * [How SRS re-streams to custom platforms](#restream-custom): How SRS multi-platform re-streaming pushes to custom live platforms.